 The booster faction in Springfield has always been sensitive on the point of the city's physical appearance.
 The factor which fueled the lobbying by the No-Trump Bunch for a National Park Service takeover of Lincoln's house in the early 1970s was social embarrassment at having guests in to the tattered district the neighborhood had become.
 The Lincoln house debate was the first time I had heard "rooming house" used as an epithet.

 This fastidiousness has its roots in the familiar sin of pride of appearance.
-The people who lobbied hardest for "improvement" of the area own Springfield, after all, and should be forgiven wishing to impress visitors to what they clearly regard as their private parlor.
+The people who lobbied hardest for "improvement" of the area own most of Springfield, after all, and should be forgiven wishing to impress visitors to what they clearly regard as their private parlor.

 R. was impressed.
 "This is fabulous," he thought, and took the job.
-After moving, he learned that such scenes are hardly typical, that he had in fact been shown the only twenty residential blocks in the whole city which have escaped the depredations of the gravel-gluers, shake-shinglers and parking-pavers.
-What had happened was that his host had driven him through the Washington Park neighborhood—centered on 150 acres of beauty as unexpected in Springfield as tits on a bull and even more out of character—from "about fifteen different directions."
+After moving, he learned that such scenes are hardly typical, that he had in fact been shown the only twenty residential blocks in the whole city which have escaped the depredations of the gravel-gluers, shake-shinglers, and parking-pavers.
+What had happened was that his host had driven him back and forth through the Washington Park neighborhood—centered on 150 acres of beauty as unexpected in Springfield as tits on a bull and even more out of character—from "about fifteen different directions."

 N. had similar experiences.
 "Tacky" is the word he used to characterize for me how Springfield looked to him on his first arrival.
 Entering the city by any of the major routes is a painful reminder that humans still banish their most noisome activities—junkyards, mobile home parks, motels—to the outskirts of their camps.
-Pathetic attempts to dress up the city's "front door" such as the J. David Jones Memorial Parkway which runs between landfills and implement dealerships between the town and the airport, strike me as akin to a sinner going to church.
-The act demonstrates one's penitance, but it does nothing to alter his essential character.
+Pathetic attempts to dress up the city's "front door" such as the J. David Jones Memorial Parkway, which runs between landfills and implement dealerships between the town and the airport, strike me as akin to a sinner going to church.
+The act demonstrates one's penitence, but it does nothing to alter his essential character.

 Things improve only a little when one arrives downtown.
 There is scarcely a major building put up in Springfield in the last twenty years which pleases the eye.
 E. looks forward with dismay to the day many years hence when the Hilton Hotel will be honored as an example of period design; a world-traveling friend of G.'s confidently pronounced the Prairie Capital Convention Center as the ugliest thing he's ever seen.
-The "pull toward the ugly" which Mencken noted in the '20s still exerts its power.
+The "pull toward the ugly" which Mencken noted in the 1920s still exerts its power.
 The city was so abashed by Near North Village—if you can imagine adobe Lego blocks you can imagine Near North—that it has decided to require an architect's review of future downtown redevelopment projects.

 In fact, one can count on one hand the instances in which changes made in the physical city in the last twenty years have been improving ones.
 We have destroyed what we should have treasured and defaced the rest.
-One is compelled to ask why?
+One is compelled to ask why.
 The failures are not usually financial; as the failures of the recurring "beautification" campaigns prove, the problem is that no one seems to know what beautiful is.
-Mencken posited what he called a "positive libido for the ugly" among Americans.)
+(Mencken posited what he called a "positive libido for the ugly" among Americans.)

-Springfield's ugliness is greater than the sum of its parts, however.
-Here zoning (which is one of the very chapters of the city code which addresses aesthetic issues directly) plays a part.
-S. recalled to me her first visit to Springfield.
-She entered the city by car from the east via Clear Lake Avenue.
-In quick succession she passed a K-Mart, a roadhouse, a junkyard/race track, a golf course, oil depots, trailer parks, a dense woods, a boiler shop, and dozens of bungalows distinguished from the neighboring taverns and liquor stores and Elvis boutiques only by the absence of gravel in their front yards.
+New and old now share Cleark Lake in acute disharmony.
+In quick succession S. passed a K-Mart, a roadhouse, a junkyard/race track, a golf course, oil depots, trailer parks, a dense woods, a boiler shop, and dozens of bungalows distinguished from the neighboring taverns and liquor stores and Elvis boutiques only by the absence of gravel in their front yards.